London

 Overview

-Established in 1991, our vibrant London office supports leading individuals and companies and advises on a range of matters, including dispute resolution, competition matters, corporate, finance, derivatives and structured finance, energy and infrastructure, restructuring and insolvency, regulatory issues and international trade.
+Established in 1991, our vibrant London office supports leading individuals and companies We advise on a range of matters, both transactional and contentious, including dispute resolution, international trade, antitrust, corporate, finance, derivatives and structured finance, commercial technology, privacy and cybersecurity, restructuring and insolvency, and broader regulatory issues, and we are recognised independently by legal directories for our expertise.

 Crowell & Moring U.K. LLP